andersmurphy/andersmurphy-blog/resources/posts/2020-03-27-clojure-java-interop-with-bean.md

 ### Without Bean

-Lets see if the object contains a method for extracting the country code from this object:
+Let's see if the object contains a method for extracting the country code:

 ```Clojure
 (->> (.getDeclaredMethods com.google.i18n.phonenumbers.Phonenumber$PhoneNumber)